-about in-person listening sessions and ongoing opportunities to provide feedback.
 The VCBB developed and released a survey to collect feedback from Vermonters, particularly those who were unable or unwilling to attend public events.
 The survey was developed in close concert with the Digital Equity Core Planning Team and included 18 questions on Vermonters' experience with the digital divide along with eight demographic questions to understand which Vermonters were providing feedback.
 A copy of the survey is available as Appendix II: Public Survey Questions.

 Questions for the survey were developed and reviewed by the entire project team to ensure that the feedback collected through the survey would be useful in developing the plan and that the survey provided a comprehensive overview of respondent Vermonters' experience with Internet connectivity.
-The survey was reviewed Vermont also made available a telephone for accessibility by Converge Accessibility (a number, mailing address, and email address disability and accessibility strategy firm) and so that members of the public could provide for plain language and readability by Green feedback in a less structured manner, if that Mountain Self Advocates, a Vermont-based would be more comfortable for them.
-Vermont group that advocates for individuals with received over 130 messages from Vermonters intellectual and developmental disabilities and through these ongoing feedback collection has members of that community on staff.
-It channels, which were coupled with qualitative was also made and distributed on an accessible survey results for the purposes of analysis and platform (Microsoft Forms).
-A Spanish language integration into these plans. version of the survey was also developed, as this was of particular importance to the Events migrant farmworker community.
+The survey was reviewed for accessibility by Converge Accessibility (a disability and accessibility strategy firm) and for plain language and readability by Green Mountain Self Advocates, a Vermont-based group that advocates for individuals with intellectual and developmental disabilities and has members of that community on staff.
+It was also made and distributed on an accessible platform (Microsoft Forms).
+A Spanish language version of the survey was also developed, as this was of particular importance to the migrant farmworker community.